-Throughout the financial year ended September 30, 2023, the Sustainability Committee was comprised of Mr. Thomas Stepien (Chair), Dr. David Dreisinger and Ms. Hanna Schweitz, all of whom are independent directors.
+At the start of the financial year ended September 30, 2024, the Sustainability Committee was comprised of Mr. Thomas Stepien (Chair), Dr. David Dreisinger and Ms. Hanna Schweitz, all of whom were independent directors.
 Ms. Schweitz resigned from the Sustainability Committee effective December 31, 2023, concurrent with her resignation from the Board, and Dr. Matthew James was appointed to the Sustainability Committee on January 22, 2023.
-Accordingly, as of the Record Date, the members of the Sustainability Committee are Mr. Thomas Stepien (Chair), Dr. David Dreisinger and Dr. Matthew James, two of whom are independent directors.
+Mr. James resigned from the Sustainability Committee effective November 12, 2024 concurrent with his resignation from the Board.
+Accordingly, as of the Record Date, the members of the Sustainability Committee are Mr. Thomas Stepien (Chair) and Dr. David Dreisinger, both of whom are independent directors.
 The Sustainability Committee invites the appropriate representatives of senior management to its meetings to ensure that directives are well understood and implemented at the appropriate levels within the organization.

-The Sustainability Committee's charter is available on the Corporation's website and requires that: the Committee meet at least once each quarter, or more frequently as determined by its Chair, to review reports by management on health, safety, environmental and corporate social responsibility matters; that it be comprised of at least three members of the Board, of which a majority shall be independent; that it provide the Board with minutes of the committee meetings; that the committee benchmark the adequacy of its charter against industry best practices and submit and recommendations to the Board for approval; and that it evaluate the performance of the committee and its members on an annual basis, including compliance with its charter.
+The Sustainability Committee's charter is available on the Corporation's website and requires that: (1) the Committee meet at least once each quarter, or more frequently as determined by its Chair, to review reports by management on health, safety, environmental and corporate social responsibility matters; (2) it be comprised of at least three members of the Board, of which a majority shall be independent; that it provide the Board with minutes of the committee meetings; (3) the committee benchmark the adequacy of its charter against industry best practices and submit and recommendations to the Board for approval; and (4) it evaluate the performance of the committee and its members on an annual basis, including compliance with its charter.
 The Sustainability Committee has the authority to engage and compensate any outside advisor that it determines to be necessary or advisable to carry out its duties.
-Any Sustainability incidents are to be reported to the Board as appropriate.
+Any sustainability incidents are to be reported to the Board as appropriate.
 The full text of the Sustainability Charter is set out in Schedule "D" to this Circular.